 Workplace: Seneca Army Depot Activity Activity being evaluated: Monitoring Well Installation Summary: Activity includes mobilization to the site, equipment set up, monitoring well installation.

 Principal Steps: Potential Hazards: Controls: General Site Activities Operation of Motor Vehicle Drivers will have a valid driver's license and will wear a seat belt at all times.
-Drivers are prohibited from using any cell phones while operating any motor vehicles.
+Drivers are prohibited from using any communication devices (e.g., cell phones while operating any motor vehicles.
 Personnel will be aware of road conditions and hazards, which include wildlife at the Depot.
 Personnel will practice defensive driving techniques.
-Site Hazardous Material Exposure Training and safety awareness of potential exposure to contaminants at the site.
-Training of personal decontamination procedure.
-Appropriate PPE (tyvek coverall - optional, safety glasses, gloves, and steel-toe boots).
-Training and safety awareness during site specific training and refreshed during morning tailgate briefing.
+Site Hazardous Material Exposure Training and safety awareness of potential exposure to contaminants at the site Training of personal decontamination procedure.
+Appropriate PPE (tyvel coverall - optional, safety glasses, gloves, and steel-toe boots).
+HTW, radiation and UXO training and safety awareness during site specific training and refreshed during morning tailgate briefing.
 Air monitoring for chemical agents and dust while digging.
 Use face shield as appropriate.
 Heat and Cold Stress Injuries SHSO to implement heat and cold stress control program in accordance with the work plan.
-U I Personnel awareness of potential exposure to biological hazards.
+Biological Hazard (ticks, bees, mosquitoes, snakes, spiders, etc.) Personnel awareness of potential exposure to biological hazards.
 Wear appropriate clothing (hat, long-sleeve shirt, long pants, gloves, and boots) and insect repellants.
 Wear thick gloves when clearing plants or debris from work area.
+Radiological Hazard Exposure Training and safety awareness of radiological hazards during site-specific training.
+All personnel will be required to complete the Radiation Safety Training prior to being allowed to work onsite.
+The training class will be refreshed annually.
+All survey personnel will wear personal radiation dosimeters during the work.
+All personnel and equipment shall be frisked using the Geiger-Mueller pancake-type detector prior to leaving the work area and prior to eating, smoking, or drinking.
 Motorized/Pedestrian Traffic Personnel exercise caution while working in the vicinity of a street and near vehicular traffic.
 Working area shall be blocked off from vehicles and pedestrians.
 Injury from Material Lifting Personnel awareness of potential hazards from day-to-day material lifting.
 Use proper ergonomic lifting techniques.
 Injury from Hand Tool Operation Personnel awareness of potential hazards from hand tool operation.
 SHSO will ensure that all tools used on site are in proper working order and are in good condition.
-Personnel to inform SHSO or project manager if tools require repair or replacement.
+Personnel to inform SHSO or project manager if tools require repain or replacement.
 Requirements outlined in EM385-1-1 Section 13 will be observed.
 Tripping Hazards Personnel awareness of potential slippery surfaces and tripping hazards.
 Inform SHSO or project manager of any slip, trip, or fall hazards.